Aggie01/Election_Analysis/README.md

 - Diana DeGette is the winner of this election with the majority of votes (272,892).
 She won with the percentage of 73.8%
 - Denver county won this election with the majority of votes (306,055) with the percentage of 82.8%
 ## Proposal:
-It is suggested that the election process is fully automated so it can be used for ANY elections in the future.
-This can be done by
+It is suggested that the election process is fully automated for future puprposes so it can be used for ANY elections.
+This can be done by making necessary adjustments to the VS Code syntax based on .csv election file/s by creating lists and indexes that would reflect the election results.csv